Ivan-Egorov/GeometryShapes/README.md

-Educational project with JUnit tests.
+Educational project with basic OOP principles and JUnit tests.